-A statistically significant difference to the disadvantage of dabrafenib and trametinib combination therapy was shown for the outcome "respiratory, thoracic and mediastinal disorders (time to first event)".
+A statistically significant difference to the disadvantage of trametinib and dabrafenib combination therapy was shown for the outcome "respiratory, thoracic and mediastinal disorders (time to first event)".
 The extent of the effect in this non-serious/non-severe outcome was no more than marginal, however; greater or lesser harm is therefore not proven.